Brexit: What is the 'no deal' WTO option?

 Yes, it did in theory as part of the EU, and still does in the transition period.

 Examples include the United States and China, Brazil and Australia.
 In fact, it's any country with which the EU (and therefore the UK) has not signed a free trade deal.
 That's when WTO rules kick in.

-It's worth remembering that 44% of all UK exports in 2017 went to the rest of the European Union with no checks or tariffs, as part of the single market and the customs union.
+It's worth remembering that 46% of all UK exports in 2018 went to the rest of the EU as part of the single market and the customs union.
 That's down from 55% in 2006, but the EU is still by far the largest UK export market.

 Some people say it won't be a problem

 A number of articles by supporters of Brexit have made reference to the WTO's Trade Facilitation Agreement (TFA), which came into force in 2017, arguing that it obliges the EU to treat the UK fairly.